-Department of Recreation and Parks

-Department of Technology

-Department of Support Service - Communications

-Fire Prevention Bureau, Division of Fire
+Department of Recreation and Parks Department of Technology Fire Prevention Bureau, Division of Fire

 Other Departments/Divisions may have review authority depending on the scope of the improvement.

 When traffic signals are located adjacent to or partially within an adjacent jurisdiction(s) approval from these jurisdiction(s) may be required.